EG-lisy/PlasmoVis/README.md

 <p align="center"><img src="PV_pics/download_repo.png" width="400"></img></p><br><b>Figure 1.</b> Download PlasmoVis - GitHub screenshot.<br><br>

-2. In case you have [Git](https://git-scm.com/downloads "Install Git") installed on your computer, run the following commands on your Terminal.
+2. In case you have [Git](https://git-scm.com/downloads "Install Git") installed on your computer, run the following commands on your terminal:

 ```sh
 # set your working directory (i.e. folder in which you would like to save PlasmoVis)